 Recent advancements in the way we understand pain have been an important incentive to consider MEP in relation to pain assessment.
 Pain during movement is suggested to be characterized by more severe pain intensity ratings and distinct underlying mechanisms.

-In this project, we will investigate how MEP should be targeted in patients with musculoskeletal pain, and try to identify contributing factors to the experience of this outcome.
+In this project, we investigated how MEP should be targeted in patients with musculoskeletal pain, and identified contributing factors to the experience of this outcome.

 A full copy of the thesis can be obtained from Lynn Leemans.